rdelpret/cartographer/README.md

 - [ ] create an abstraction for the git client so I can use it in multiple places, or just a flow for writing git functions
 - [ ] Reach out to github and pull the latest master of that file, write the commit to the app
 - [ ] make an inital PR against the test repo
+- [ ] look into using validation https://github.com/gookit/validate